danielzotti/google-maps-manager/README.md

 # Google Maps Manager

 A library to use Google Maps in a more simple way.
+Download the project or browse `index.html` to learn how to use it.

 ## Dependencies